 Cinnamaldehyde gives cinnamon its familiar pungent flavor.
 This compound causes a warming sensation that can trigger rosacea symptoms.
 It’s found in a range of foods:

 - citrus fruits

-- niacin (vitamin B-6)
+- niacin (vitamin B3)

-- sympathomimetics (blood pressure drugs)
+- sympathomimetics (blood pressure medications)

 Figuring out which foods to eat and which to avoid may take time and careful observation.
 Keep a daily food and symptom journal.
 Log everything you eat and drink, as well as any changes to your rosacea.
 Remove foods one at a time to see your body’s response to it.